Real projective groups are formal: Kadeishvili's vanishing for connected sums of dual and Boolean graded algebras - the finite case

 Now if

-lies in $Q_1^{\otimes{j-1}}\otimes R_Q\otimes Q_1^{\otimes{k-j-1}}$, then the second sum must be zero, since it lies in the second summand of the decomposition in (\ref{0.2.1_Q}), while the first sum lies in the first summand.
+lies in $Q_1^{\otimes{j-1}}\otimes R_Q\otimes Q_1^{\otimes{k-j-1}}$, then the sum outside of the parentheses must be zero, since it lies in the second summand of the decomposition in (\ref{0.2.1_Q}), while the sum within the parentheses lies in the first summand of the decomposition in (\ref{0.2.1_Q}).
 The claim is now clear. \end{proof}